Understanding Nose Irregularities Before Rhinoplasty Surgery

 For those who want to correct nose irregularities, rhinoplasty surgery may prove to be a viable option.
 Rhinoplasty is safe and effective, and to date, has helped many people correct nasal irregularities.

-Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery in Los Angeles is a globally recognized facial plastic and reconstructive surgeon.
+Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery in Beverly Hills is a globally recognized facial plastic and reconstructive surgeon.
 He possesses dual certification in head and neck surgery and facial and plastic reconstructive surgery, and his unique expertise helps him effectively treat nose irregularities.
 To find out more, please contact the CENTER today at 310-657-2203 to schedule a rhinoplasty consultation with Dr. Azizzadeh.